Transactions are not importing from a bank connection

 Your bank may have changed its security processes, blocking third parties like Plaid from accessing transactions.
 In instances like this, Plaid has to update its systems to comply with these new processes.

-You use multi-factor authentication (MFA) with your online banking
+You started using a new multi-factor authentication (MFA) for your online banking

 Plaid generally supports the use of MFA, but certain types of MFA are not supported.
-If your bank uses an unsupported MFA method, Plaid can't import your transactions.
+If you start using an unsupported MFA method, Plaid can no longer import your transactions.

-You must acknowledge a notification on your bank’s website
+You have a notification on your bank’s website

 Your bank might notify you of changes to your account on their website.
 These notifications can block Plaid from importing your transactions.